dsolonenko/titanius-launcher/README.md

 [![Codemagic build status](https://api.codemagic.io/apps/641a93e956ceb17664370612/android-workflow/status_badge.svg)](https://codemagic.io/apps/641a93e956ceb17664370612/android-workflow/latest_build)

 Titanius Launcher is a minimalistic, controller-first retro game launcher designed for those who want to enjoy a seamless gaming experience on their Android devices.
 Inspired by EmulationStation and AmberELEC, it allows users to easily integrate their pre-scraped ROMs libraries from Linux systems like AmberELEC and ArkOS.

-With its straightforward setup and uncomplicated user interface, Titanius Launcher is perfect for gamers who appreciate simplicity and an efficient emulation experience.
+- Designed for Android devices with built-in controllers, such as Retroid 3/3+/Flip, Odin Lite/Pro, Anbernic RG552, Logitech G Cloud, etc.
+- Minimalistic, controller-first UI
+- Reuse your existing pre-scraped ROMs library from Linux systems like AmberELEC and ArkOS
+- Supports over 70 systems with Retroarch 64-bit and standlone emulators

 ## Download